feakuru/uexrs/README.md

 # uexrs | WIP

-`uexrs` (_Universal EXchange RuSt_) is an AMQP-compliant multimodal node written in Rust: it can be configured as a replicator, a pubsub exchange, a procedure calling system and potentially other things.
+`uexrs` (_Universal EXchange RuSt_) is an AMQP 1.0-compliant multimodal node written in Rust: it can be configured as a replicator, a pubsub exchange, a procedure calling system and potentially other things.

 ## Configuration